 Generally speaking, it takes one work day to receive the payment from the US to China.
 Europe is slower, 3-5 days.
 As the delivery term usually states: production could be arranged after the deposit is received and product details are confirmed.

 Now I want to remind you that you should avoid paying on Chinese holidays, such as during China Labor Day.
 In such situations, the time for the Chinese supplier to receive the payment will be extended by 1-3 days, so the production will be relatively delayed, too.

 |New year||January||3 days|

 |Chinese new year||February||7 days|

-|Tomb-Sweeping Day||5-7 th ,April||3 days|
+|Tomb-Sweeping Day||April||3 days|

 |Dragon boat festival||June||3 days|

 |Mid-autumn festival||September||3 days|